 A synthesis of camera trap papers to test for reported sampling effort was carried where we reviewed over 252 full-text articles.
 Using exclusion criteria, we included 119 studies in our analysis and extracted data pertaining to sampling effort, including the number of camera trap days and photographs, richness, and the system of study.
 A meta-analysis was carried out to test for the relationship between trapping effort and vertebrate diversity.

-Our results illustrate that the net positive effect for increasing the number of cameras is positive.
+Our results illustrate that the net effect for increasing the number of cameras is positive.
 This means a greater number of camera traps returns higher capture rates, specifically in deserts and grasslands, and higher diversity in the majority of systems of study.
 Increasing the duration of trapping did not necessarily increase capture rate or diversity.

-Camera trap will continue to grow in popularity as a tool in the years to come; hence, it is important to consider all aspects of experimental design to maximize the probability of collecting biodiversity data that is as true of the representation of the natural community as photographs can be.
+Camera traps will continue to grow in popularity as a tool in the years to come; hence, it is important to consider all aspects of experimental design to maximize the probability of collecting biodiversity data that is as true a representation of the natural community as photographs can be.

 Keywords